microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 5. Go to the **Authorization** tab of the request and make the following changes:
     + For **Type**, choose **OAuth 2.0**.
     + Add `{{bearerToken}}` below the **Available Tokens** menu.
-    + Make sure that `Bearer` is in the **Header Prefix** field.
+    + Put `Bearer` in the **Header Prefix** field (if it is not already there).

     + ![Request Authorization Tab](./media/request-auth.jpg)
 6. Be sure to `Save` the `Convert Data - HL7` request.

 ## Step 2 - Set up Request Parameters

-1. Review the instructions for the ```$convert-data``` operation in the FHIR service [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data).
+1. Review the FHIR service [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) for an overview of the ```$convert-data``` operation with examples.

-2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message.
+2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message (you may want to click on the `Raw` button on the right to copy the data).

 3. Copy and paste the HL7v2 message into the `Body` of the `Convert Data – HL7` request in Postman.
-Format the JSON request parameters following the example in the `$convert-data` documentation.
+Format the JSON request parameters following the example given in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data#sample-request).

 4. In the `Body` tab in Postman, select the `raw` button and choose `JSON` from the dropdown menu on the right.
 <img src="./media/Postman_JSON_Body.png" height="328">

-5. You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request featured in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data).
+5. You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request given in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data#sample-request).

-    __Hint:__ In the sample request in the documentation (midway through page), look at the `\n` newline characters included in the HL7v2 payload.
+    __Hint:__ In the sample request in the documentation (link above), look at the `\n` newline characters included in the HL7v2 payload.
 Add newline characters like these where needed in the HL7v2 message in the `Convert Data - HL7` request.

     *Optional – prepare the HL7v2 message in VS Code (with the HL7 extension installed) or in 7Edit first before pasting into the body of the Postman request.